TheDhejavu/sieve/README.md

 ```

 **Subscribe All:**
-The `subscribe_all` context allows you to subscribe to indepedent filters
+The `subscribe_all` context allows you to subscribe to independent filters

 ```rust
 use sieve::{FilterBuilder, NumericOps, StringOps};